 - Ethnic cleansing, which may include forced migration and concentration camps

 Long-term trauma can interfere with a person’s ability to cope with day-to-day life.
 This is especially true when these things are experienced during childhood.
 Children’s brains are still developing, and they have not yet learned the coping skills they need to live a well-adjusted life.
-They often think what they are experiencing is normal, and may not realize they were experiencing trauma until much later.
+They often think what they are experiencing is normal, and may not realize they’re experiencing trauma until much later.

 It’s also possible to have both PTSD and C-PTSD—for example, if you were abused as a child, but also experienced a traumatic car accident.